itstreefam/codeHistories/README.md

 ## Extension Settings

 Clone this reprository and run "npm i" to install all dependencies.
 The default **terminalName** in *extension.js* is set to "Code" assuming Code Runner extension is installed.
 This variable would need to be changed to another name if other semi-auto code execution extension is used (e.g. to "Python" if Python extension is installed and preferred).

+Once you start running debugging (or F5), you will work with the newly created VS Code Window named "[Extension Development Host]."
+In this new window, select the your working directory.
+Once ready, you can open up the Command Palette using Ctrl + Shift + P on Windows or CMD + Shift + P on Mac, and look for "Code Histories."
+Once you click on it, you should see an information pop-up saying the extension is activated.

-Once you start running debugging (or F5), you will almost always work with "[Extension Development Host]" VS Code window, so make sure to create a new folder called *.vscode* in this "[Extension Development Host]" window.
-Inside this folder, add *settings.json* containing the following information.
+There should also be a newly created folder called *.vscode* in your working directory.
+Inside this folder will be a *settings.json* containing the following information for converging extension behavior.

 ```
 {